koniz-dev/stream-pulse/docs/architecture/system-overview.md

 ## Overview

-StreamPulse là một nền tảng live streaming với chat real-time được xây dựng trên Next.js 15, sử dụng kiến trúc microservices với các service chính: Authentication (Clerk), Real-time Database (Firebase), và Video Streaming (Video.js + HLS).
+StreamPulse is a live streaming platform with real-time chat built on Next.js 15, using a microservices architecture with main services: Authentication (Clerk), Real-time Database (Firebase), and Video Streaming (Video.js + HLS).

 ## High-Level Architecture